No One’s Immune To The Charms Of The Laugh-Out-Loud Funny, In-Your-Face And Improvisational Music Made By Dallas’ Newest Must-See Performer.

-That Braindead gig, for instance, turned into him earning a standing Friday happy hour at the nearby Twilite Lounge.
+That Braindead gig, for instance, turned into him earning a standing Friday happy hour slot at the nearby Twilite Lounge.
 Then, at that Twilite gig, he was spotted by The Common Table owner Corey Pond, who fell in love with what Rebillet was doing and in turn offered him a three-month residency in which he performs back-to-back 90-minute sets every Thursday night at the Uptown gastropub.

 “At first, I thought it was good,” Pond says, recalling his introduction to Rebillet’s offerings.
 “Then you start listening to him closely, and it’s just completely captivating.”

 It makes sense that Rebillet’s oddball brand of music creation and manically contagious energy has been welcomed with open arms by the denizens of internet, too.
 On his YouTube channel, Rebillet shares his music with an audience of that has grown to more than 12,000 dedicated subscribers since he started uploading his videos last year.
 Bolstered by the warm embrace he’s received from the Reddit community as well, Rebillet will sometimes even broadcast live to a couple hundred of his YouTube subscribers at a time.
 During those sessions, he’ll shout out those who send him real money in exchange for their ideas becoming his song lyrics.
 At other points, he’ll answer calls made into a Google phone number set up for the exact purpose of tearing down any distance between him and those who tune into these broadcasts.